s1r0n/Dr.S/_pages/about.md

 ### Parables and Allegories

-In addition to the poems which gushed out in rapid succession, I also wrote four allegories during this period as well.
+In addition to the poems I also wrote four allegories during this period as well.

 - [Allegory of the Room](https://s1r0n.github.io/lightning-path/allegories/1-allegory-of-the-room.html)
 - [Allegory of the Bucket](https://s1r0n.github.io/lightning-path/allegories/2-allegory-of-the-bucket.html)
 - [Allegory of the Dream](https://s1r0n.github.io/lightning-path/allegories/3-allegory-of-the-dream.html)
 - [Allegory of the Blindfold](https://s1r0n.github.io/lightning-path/allegories/4-allegory-of-the-blindfold.html)

-An additional allegory "The Allegory of the Canvas" has been in my head since the beginning, but I have yet to find the time to write it out.
+An additional allegory "The Allegory of the Canvas" has been in my head since the beginning, but I have yet to find the time or the inclination to write it out.

 ### Prose